Jack-The-Ripper-1820/Gossip-Simulator/README.md

 3) Enter the number of actors to be spawned by the algorithm.
 4) Enter the type of topology (Full Network/Line/2D/Imperfect 3D) in string format.
 5) Enter the type of algorithm (Gossip Algorithm/Push Sum Algorithm) in string format.
+6) Then select if you want to execute the bonus version of the project by typing "Yes"  or "NO".
-8) This will start the execution of the selected algorithm and the user will be notified in the terminal of the time it took to reach convergence for the given parameters.
+7) This will start the execution of the selected algorithm and the user will be notified in the terminal of the time it took to reach convergence for the given parameters.

 **Input Format**